Navigator Role Description

 · Capability of understanding and maintaining the highest level of integrity, confidentiality, and discretion in all client-related matters

 · Paid vacation, sick leave, and personal time off (PTO) is offered to employees where applicable by laws.
 Paid PTO time is accrued for Washington State employees at a rate of one (1) hour for every forty (40) hours.
 Paid time off is paid to employees at the hourly rate defined in their employment agreement, and will adjust upon any formal changes to compensation that may occur.
 Accruals begin on the first day of employment.
 Paid time off cannot be capped and employees must accrue paid time off for all hours worked.
 Unused paid time off of 60 or fewer hours is carried over from one year to the following year for each employee.
 Banister Advisors provides each employee the opportunity to design their work schedule around the rest of their life.
-Each Employee will be encouraged to pursue vacation, work-life balance, and contributions to the community by working closely with the General Manager to plan for and schedule time off in consideration of personal needs and client project demands.
+Each Employee will be encouraged to pursue vacation, work-life balance, and contributions to the community by working closely with the Principal to plan for and schedule time off in consideration of personal needs and client project demands.

 HOW TO APPLY